penelopec/Elasticsearch_Docs/Elasticsearch_Mappings.md

 * __location__: Location/Place of the event.
 Stored as text for full-text search, only using ``standard`` analyzer.
 * __title__: Title of the event.
 Stored as text for full-text search.
 The ``title`` field is analyzed with the ``standard`` analyzer, ``title.english`` with the ``english`` one and the corresponding is done for ``title.french``.
 This three times analyzis helps improve query relevance.
 * __description__: Description of the event.
 Stored as text for full-text search.
 The ``title`` field is analyzed with the ``standard`` analyzer, ``title.english`` with the ``english`` one and the corresponding is done for ``title.french``.
 This three times analysis helps improve query relevance.
-* __speakers_chairs__: Speakers/charimans of the event.
+* __speaker_chairs__: Speakers/charimans of the event.
 Stored as a nested object (This field cannot be flatten since the searches are done for a specific person of a specific organization.) with two fields:
 	- __name__: Name of the speaker/chairman.
 Stored both as keyword and text, for exact match and full-text search.
 	- __affiliation__: Affiliation of the speaker/chairman.
 Stored as text for full-text search.